MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/microsoft-defender-atp-mac.md

 8. Create Profile one more time, give it a name, upload the intune/WindowsDefenderATPOnboarding.xml file.
 9. Click **Manage > Assignments**.
 In the Include tab, click **Assign to All Users & All devices**.

-After Intune changes are propagated to the enrolled machines, you’ll see it on the **Monitor > Device status** blade:
+After Intune changes are propagated to the enrolled machines, you'll see it on the **Monitor > Device status** blade:

 image